 - Using psychedelics to treat eating disorders is a relatively novel application of these substances.
 Clinical trials using psychedelics, including psilocybin and MDMA, to treat eating disorders are in the early stages at institutions such as Johns Hopkins and Imperial College London.

 - A small number of companies are exploring this therapeutic application of psychedelics.
-Novamind and Tryp Therapeutics are two companies in this space, however, it is likely this number will increase as research progresses.
+Novamind and Tryp Therapeutics are two companies in this space, however, this number will likely increase as research progresses.

 What are eating disorders?

 Eating disorders are behavioural conditions characterized by severe and persistent disturbance in eating behaviours and associated distressing thoughts and emotions .
 An array of eating disorders exist; anorexia nervosa, bulimia nervosa, binge eating disorder and pica, to name a few.

 With an estimated 16 million people living with anorexia and bulimia, these disorders are the most common eating disorders across the globe .
 Both anorexia and bulimia are more common in women however, eating disorders can occur at any age and affect any gender .

 Despite treatment advances, mortality rates from disorders like anorexia and bulimia remain very high, yearly healthcare costs of patients with eating disorders are 48% higher than the general population and an estimated 3.3 million healthy life years are lost worldwide annually because of eating disorders .

 Eating disorders are complex in nature.
 Thus, the exact causes of these disorders remain contentious, with interactions between biological, psychological and environmental factors thought to be involved .